rstudio/visual-markdown-editing/docs/additional.md

 ### Divs

 Divs are special entities that allow you to apply identifiers and/or styles to a region of a document.
-Divs are blocks elements (like paragraphs).
+Divs are block elements (like paragraphs).

 You can create divs using the **Insert -\> Div** command, and you can apply attributes (including CSS classes) to divs the same way as you apply attributes to headings (clicking the edit button or using the <kbd>F4</kbd> keyboard shortcut when you are within a div):